Beer in the Philippines: History

 A short-lived beer, Halili Beer was made by F.F.
 Halili Enterprises, a company established by former Bulacan Governor Fortunato Halili.
 The company, whose brewery was built along Balintawak in Quezon City, also owned other products and business ventures including Mission Beverages, Goody Rootbeer and Halili Transit.
 It died off for unknown reasons, but it was speculated that none of the surviving sons of the founder took over the business.
 It was also speculated that San Miguel Brewery was threatened by Halili Beer, and bought out its stock.

 In 1978, the San Miguel Brewery introduced one-liter bottles of San Miguel Beer, called "Grande".

 The second brewer, Asia Brewery, Inc., was established by Lucio Tan on 27 January 1982, with inauguration of its brewery in Cabuyao, Laguna and launch of its first brand, Beer Hausen Pale Pilsen.
 San Miguel responded with Lagerlite, a light beer, Red Horse, an extra-strong beer, and Gold Eagle, a low-cost beer.
 Asia Brewery responded with Max Beer, an extra strong beer, Manila Beer, a low-cost beer, and Carlsberg (under license), marketed as a premium beer.
 San Miguel Brewery responded with a low-cost, smaller-sized variant of Red Horse, called "Colt", and San Miguel Beer, called "Miguelito", San Miguel NAB, a non-alcoholic version of San Miguel Beer (now discontinued), and San Miguel Super Dry, marketed against Carlsberg.
 Asia Brewery responded with Beer Pale Pilsen, now known as Beer Na Beer.
 Its design resembled the competitor's flagship brew, San Miguel Beer Pale Pilsen, for which San Miguel Brewery sued Asia Brewery.

-San Miguel introduced a 330 ml bottle of Red Horse, called "Stallion".
-San Miguel continues to produce new brands like Blue Ice, an ice beer, Texas Beer, a low-cost beer with low alcohol, and San Miguel Premium All-Malt, which relaunched in 2007.
+In 1992, San Miguel introduced a 330 ml bottle of Red Horse, called "Stallion".
+San Miguel continues to produce new brands like Blue Ice (1993), an ice beer, Texas Beer (1993), a low-cost beer with low alcohol, and San Miguel Premium All-Malt (1995), which relaunched in 2007.

 In 1994, San Miguel launched Cali, a brand of shandy that was popular with teenagers.
 Asia Brewery responded with Q Shandy, which reportedly had a higher alcohol content than Cali; Q Shandy has since been discontinued.
 San Miguel launched two variants of Cali: Cali Ice, an apple-flavored shandy, and Cali 10, a 10-calorie Cali.
 It has been marketed as a non-alcoholic sparkling beverage.

 In 1996, two new variants of Red Horse were introduced, including "Mucho", a one-litre Red Horse, and a canned version as well.

-San Miguel continues to be the number one brewery in the Philippines.

-Economy
+San Miguel Corp expected to raise up to $616 million (approximately ₱26.8 billion) from selling shares of its flagship domestic beer group in the first half of 2008.